alianza/portfolio-v2/content/projects/2024-03-01_vera-connect.md

 ---
 # Vera Connect

-My first project via Team Rockstars IT was at Road.io (Formerly E-Flux).
-My position at Road.io was full-stack web developer within their initially small development team.
-E-Flux is a company that makes software to support and manage the charging of electric vehicles by facilitating communication between chargers with thousands of customers and various providers who license (whitelabel) our software!
+My second project via Team Rockstars IT was at Vera Connect B.V.
+My position at Vera Connect was Full-Stack web & native engineer within their small development team.
+Vera Connect makes software for every day people aimed at safely and securely collecting personal information, creating groups/communities and organizing events.
+I worked closely together with the founders of the company [Robin Gordijn](https://www.linkedin.com/in/robin-gordijn-aaab4517/) and [Paul van Erp](https://www.linkedin.com/in/paul-van-erp-0b9a4126/) to expand their software offerings and build new features for their users.

 - - -